jwong92/python/models-templates.md

 {% endfor %}
 </ul>
 ```
-...Template system uses dot-lookup syntax to access variable attributes
+    Template system uses dot-lookup syntax to access variable attributes

-...`{{question.question_text}}` does a dictionary lookup on the object question (which was passed from the view that holds the request made to the Question class)
+    `{{question.question_text}}` does a dictionary lookup on the object question (which was passed from the view that holds the request made to the Question class)

-...If it doesn't find the object, it will look for an attribute which it finds in this case
+    If it doesn't find the object, it will look for an attribute which it finds in this case

-...method-calling occurs in the `{% for %}` loop. __question.choice_set.all__ is the same as __question.choice_set.all()__ method which returns an iterable Choice object and suitable for use
+    method-calling occurs in the `{% for %}` loop. __question.choice_set.all__ is the same as __question.choice_set.all()__ method which returns an iterable Choice object and suitable for use

 ## Remove hardcoded URLs in templates
 Defining the url() function in the [name_of_app].urls module, you can remove reliance on a specific URL path defined in the URL configuration using the {% url %} template tag